Cartoon Cartoons: In other media

 DC Comics ran an anthology comic based on the Cartoon Cartoons; the series ran from March 2001 to October 2004 for a total of 33 issues.

 In the OK K.O.!
-Let's Be Heroes episode "Crossover Nexus", the Cartoon Cartoon logo is shown in the bottom of a wall inside the Cartoon Network headquarters; the Cartoon Cartoon jingle theme song is played when Ben Tennyson (Ben 10) shape-shifts into different Cartoon Network characters.
+Let's Be Heroes episode "Crossover Nexus", the Cartoon Cartoon logo is shown in the bottom of a wall inside the Cartoon Network headquarters (as seen in the network's workplace-centric interstitials and the opening sequence of Fridays); the Cartoon Cartoon jingle theme song (originally written and composed by Stephen Mank of the now-defunct studio Primal Screen, based in Atlanta, Georgia) is played when Ben Tennyson (Ben 10) shape-shifts into different Cartoon Network characters.

 Cartoon Cartoons was also reintroduced as a YouTube channel featuring content from older Cartoon Network shows since August 2024, it took place of the former YouTube channel for the now defunct Boomerang streaming service, that was shut down on September 30.